marinalexs/esce_ml/config/README.md

 # (bool) In classification tasks, balance data via undersampling.
 This is a global setting that can be overridden in individual experiments.

 quantile_transform: False
-# (bool) Apply quantile transform to features.
+# (bool) Apply quantile transform to features and (regression-) targets.
 This is a global setting that can be overridden in individual experiments.

 grid: "default"
 # (str) Hyperparameter grid to use.
 This is a global setting that can be overridden in individual experiments.